 month column to the

 partition key, perhaps represented as an integer.
-The comparision with
+The comparison with

 the original design is shown in the figure below.
 While the